progit/progit/de/03-git-branching/01-chapter3.markdown

 <!--Now, you can run `git fetch teamone` to fetch everything the remote `teamone` server has that you don’t have yet.
 Because that server has a subset of the data your `origin` server has right now, Git fetches no data but sets a remote branch called `teamone/master` to point to the commit that `teamone` has as its `master` branch (see Figure 3-26).-->

 Nun kannst du einfach `git fetch teamone` ausführen um alles vom Server zu holen was du noch nicht hast.
-Da der Datenbestand auf dem Teamserver einen Teil der Informationen auf deinem `origin`-Server ist, holt Git keine Daten, erstellt allerdings einen Remote-Branch namens `teamone/master`, der auf den gleichen Commit wie `teamone`s `master`-Branch zeigt (siehe Abbildung 3-26).
+Da der Datenbestand auf dem Teamserver ein Teil der Informationen auf deinem `origin`-Server ist, holt Git keine Daten, erstellt allerdings einen Remote-Branch namens `teamone/master`, der auf den gleichen Commit wie `teamone`s `master`-Branch zeigt (siehe Abbildung 3-26).

 <!--Figure 3-26.
 You get a reference to teamone’s master branch position locally.-->